Sdcrouse/careers-opening-the-line-of-communication/README.md

 Copy and paste these scenarios in your Google doc, and below each one, write the email you would send to that person.

-**Submit** your resume to careerprep@flatironschool.com.
+**Submit** your assignment to careerprep@flatironschool.com.
 Remember in the subject line to include your name and this specific assignment.

 In this case, your email subject line will be “”Your Name” + Opening the Line of Communication”